CrossTheRoadElec/Phoenix5-Linux-Example/README.md

 # Phoenix-Linux-SocketCAN-Example

 General example using CTRE Phoenix class library on Linux/RaspPi platforms.
+Two use cases are demonstrated...
+- Run robot with **no roboRIO** for nonFRC usecases (wireless gamepad plugged into Raspberry PI).
+- Run  robot **with roboRIO** in FRC competition (roboRIO is used for gamepad and enable/disable, Talons controlled from Raspberry PI).

-Requires libsdl2-dev (sudo apt-get install libsdl2-dev) for USB Gamepad interface.
+Note: Requires libsdl2-dev (sudo apt-get install libsdl2-dev) for USB Gamepad interface on Raspberry PI.

+Note: There is no more FRC versus nonFRC firmware.
+Latest Talon/Victor firmware works for both use cases.

 Simple example here, we use libSDL2 to get gamepad values...
 - [example.cpp](example.cpp)